 That’s where things go from sci-fi-esque to just plain psychedelic.

 Those moods are enhanced when the music starts playing.
-We’re not talking One Direction.
 Meditation pods use binaural beats.
 Essentially, that means they play different frequency sounds in each ear.
 Your brain then balances those frequencies out.
 (Personally, I’d prefer it if they had acoustic sounds such as a Tibetan Singing Bowl).

-A hefty dollop of Epsom salt then increases the density of that water, making your body float.
+A hefty dollop of Epsom salt increases the density of that water, making your body float (hence, “flotation tank”).

-By the end of this distinctly sci-fi affair, you’re floating in a room full of water, surrounded by soothing light and binaural beats.
-An odd experience, but a rewarding one.
+By the end of this sci-fi affair, you’re floating in a room full of water, surrounded by soothing light and binaural beats.

 Perhaps that’s not surprising.
 Floatation therapy has always struggled to catch on.

-What are the benefits of a meditation pod / floatation therapy?
+What are the benefits of a meditation pod / flotation therapy?

 “I have claustrophobia,” says Jane Simmons, a spa aficionado and lifelong meditator.
 “The moment the lid closed I started screaming.
 The creepy binaural sounds and the water just made it worse.
 No way can I relax in this.
 It’s a nightmare for me.”